RosieRogueOne/HelloWorld/README.md

 # HelloWorld
-Life hurts a lot more than death
-I'm emo to the extremo
+Life hurts a lot more than death, an' I'm emo to the extremo.